bhf32/Team15ECE3400.github.io/Lab/Lab3/Lab3.md

 For 440 Hz	cycles = 28409 / 256
 		cycles = 110

 These values match the code for the single tone 440 Hz triangle wave.
 CLKDIVIDER is calculated in each if/elseif statement in DE0_NANO2 and then passed as an input to makeTone to calculate cycles.
 These values determine how quickly the wave steps from 0 to 255 and therefore generate the difference in sound.
 Here the difference in this video of our three tone tune, readings from the oscilloscope also show the different frequencies.
-The frequency being played is shown in the bottom right hand corner. [https://youtu.be/L3GszLX1wvM]
+The frequency being played is shown in the bottom right hand corner.
+[Here's a video.] (https://youtu.be/L3GszLX1wvM)

 ## Enable tone with Arduino